JohnPhamDeveloper/miniCatTown/README.md

 https://mini-cat-town-demo.netlify.app/

 ## Summary Of Project
-An unfinished front page only demo for a non-profit kitten adoption center.
+An unfinished front page only demo for a non-profit kitten adoption center that is designed and developed by me.
 Integrated with GatsbyJS that allows for a faster experience for the users and integrated with Contentful to allow modifiable content for the owners.

 ## Skills Used
 Javascript, React, HTML, CSS, CSS Grid, Flexbox, SASS, GatsbyJS, Contentful